Edward John Primeau: Career

+Primeau started his career as a forensics expert in 1979, helping the FBI in its sting operation carried out against Detroit judges.
+He also notably investigated the death of Terrance Franklin, disproving the police officers' narrative and resolving the case.

 In February 2012, Primeau worked on the Trayvon Martin shooting case.
 Primeau was asked to determine whether the 911 tape showed that Trayvon Martin or George Zimmerman was screaming.
 He said he believed it was Martin.

 In the same year, Primeau was approached by author and JFK assassination researcher Bill Kelly, who wanted technical help in combining two audiotapes of Air Force One radio transmissions.
 Primeau concluded that parts of the original tape were missing.

 In October 2013, Primeau was hired by an Orlando Sentinel journalist to analyze the voice of Susan Bennett, an American voice-over artist, known for providing the female American voice of Apple's Siri.
 After finishing his analysis, and the comparison of the Siri voice and Bennett's, he claimed the voices were a 100% match, thus confirming Bennett provided her voice for Siri.

 In 2014, he was working on the case of Malaysia Airlines Flight 370.
 Primeau concluded that tape edits were obviously made.
 Primeau was asked by CNN to analyze tapes made by Trump attorney Michael Cohen.
 This included a three-minute conversation of Cohen with Trump regarding payments made to a Playboy model.

+Primeau has also been quoted as a notable expert on differentiating & authenticating real audios from generative AI which has proliferated every field, including the legal domain.